-Direct-to-Consumer (D2C) has been the big eCommerce story of the last year, with some forward-thinking brands riding the wave of the success it brings including Bloom & Wild, BrewDog and Beauty Pie.
-Circumventing wholesalers and retailers to sell straight to the end consumer means D2C brands have greater control over their brand, marketing and sales, and greater insight into their customer’s behavior.
+Direct-to-Consumer (D2C) marketing has been the big eCommerce story of the last year, with some forward-thinking brands riding the wave of the success it brings including Bloom & Wild, BrewDog and Beauty Pie.
+Circumventing wholesalers and retailers to sell straight to the end consumer means D2C brands have greater control over their brand, digital marketing strategies and sales, and greater insight into their customer's behavior.

 If you're looking to venture into the world of D2C, here are my 7 top tips for you to follow.

 1) Get to know your market

 The first step to a good set of marketing tactics is to research, identify and understand your customers.
 This starts with gathering relevant information on demographics, purchasing behaviors, social media traits, marketing preferences and more.
 If you're already selling to a B2B market you'll have an advantage by knowing the distributors, retail outlets, and other channels that sell your products.
 Ask yourself, who are their customers?
 How do they market their brand messaging?
 Are they taking an omnichannel approach?
 These types of questions and answers can help to form a baseline of research for your new digital marketing strategy, helping target customers that will likely resonate with your brand and D2C marketing strategy.